MicrosoftDocs/azure-devops-yaml-schema/task-reference/run-visual-studio-testsusing-test-agent-v1.md

 **`testMachineGroup`** - **Machines**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide a comma separated list of machine IP addresses or FQDNs.
-Eg: `dbserver.fabrikam.com or 192.168.12.34` Or provide output variable of other tasks.
-Eg: `$(variableName)` Or provide a Machine Group Name.
+A comma-separated list of machine FQDNs or IP addresses, which may include the port number.
+The maximum is 32 machines or 32 agents.
+The list items can be:

+- The name of an [Azure Resource Group](/azure/azure-resource-manager/management/overview).
+- A comma-delimited list of machine names.
+Example: `dbserver.fabrikam.com,dbserver_int.fabrikam.com:5986,192.168.34:5986`
+- An output variable from a previous task.
 <!-- :::editable-content-end::: -->
 <br>